GLOBAL MARKETS-Markets cheer Japan vote call as more stimulus eyed

 Investor sentiment was also buoyed by Germany's monthly ZEW survey of analyst and investor sentiment, which rose in November for the first time in almost a year, lifting hopes of an improvement in Europe's biggest economy.

-The euro rose to $1.253 and core euro zone bond yields retreated after the survey, which added to positive sentiment following comments from European Central Bank chief Mario Draghi on Monday that he was ready to do more to fight deflation.
+The euro rose to $1.253 and core euro zone bond yields retreated after the survey, which added to positive sentiment after European Central Bank chief Mario Draghi said on Monday that he was ready to do more to lift inflation and growth.

 British inflation meanwhile picked up slightly in October from a five-year low as fuel prices fell less strongly than a year ago, although the Bank of England remains under little pressure to start raising interest rates.

-Indeed, fears over global growth, exacerbated by Japan's unexpected third-quarter contraction, have kept the spotlight on policymakers' capacity to do more to avert deflation.
+Indeed, fears over global growth, exacerbated by Japan's unexpected third-quarter contraction, have kept the spotlight on policymakers' capacity to do more to avert threatened or actual deflation.

 Draghi's comments on Monday mainly reiterated a previous stance that the ECB was ready to do more if inflation remained too low for too long.
 That pushed euro zone bond yields a touch lower, though the euro was slightly firmer against the dollar.